slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Sometimes one pays most for the things one gets for nothing.' -- Albert Einstein*

 > *'«El dorados» are never drawn in the map.'*

+> *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

 #### On desperate opponents